Etheryte/right-click-opens-link-in-a-background-tab/README.md

 # Right Click Opens Link in a Background Tab

 This extension makes right clicking on links open the link in a new background tab.
-In short, the same behavior as middle mouse click or <kbd>Cmd</kbd> + <kbd>Click</kbd> click on a link, but for the right mouse button.
+In short, the same behavior as middle mouse click or <kbd>Cmd</kbd> + <kbd>Click</kbd> on a link, but for the right mouse button.
 This makes opening links in new tabs a breeze on modern trackpads, where gestures already allow you to do most navigation operations without ever needing your keyboard.

 ## Installation